-To achieve an accurate calorie estimate, it's important to log all of the food you eat.
-As you log your food, your daily calorie estimate will constantly update to show how much you can still eat for the rest of the day while staying within your goal zone.
+To achieve accurate calorie and macronutrient estimates, it's important to log all of the food you eat.
+As you log your food, your daily calorie and macronutrient estimates will constantly update to show how much you can still eat for the rest of the day while staying within your goal zone.
 As long as you are within 50 calories of your daily estimate when you log your last meal, you will have met your plan's recommendation for the day.

 The Calories In vs Calories Out meter gives you a look at where you are for the current time of day.
 This will continually update (assuming your tracker syncs regularly) depending on the food logged and your activity level.
 Your activity level is determined by the steps you take, any exercises recorded by your tracker, and any activities you log manually.
 As you walk and exercise through the day, your caloric allowance will adjust to let you know how much more you can eat while staying within your goal zone.